logoHome

 i.
 Hajj and Prophet Ibrahim (AS)

-The story of Hajj centers around the trials and devotion of Prophet Ibrahim (AS).
+The story of Hajj centres around the trials and devotion of Prophet Ibrahim (AS).
 Ibrahim (AS) got married to Sarah (AS), but they didn’t have any children even though they reached almost old age.
 Sarah (AS) offered Prophet Ibrahim (AS) to marry her servant Hajar also known as Hagar (AS).
 Then Hajar (AS) gave birth to Ismail (AS).
 After that Allah (SWT) tested Ibrahim (AS) again with his son and wife (Hajar) which we should know to explore the origin of Hajj.

 a) Hajar (AS) and Ismail (AS) in the Desert of Mecca